Is a healthy INTJ more like an ESFP?

 The fact that there’s much more to healthy living than this single dichotomy has been a really enjoyable thing to me too, though.
 I didn’t really appreciate this when I was younger, but nowadays I really like that there are so many details to consider.
 They’re all interesting, and chewy, and you never know how things will turn out.
 Life’s more of an adventure.

-Filed in: Control /110/ | Relationships /78/
+Filed in: Relationships /78/ | Control /110/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Bariping."
-Which I believe is a term used when speaking about friends who have certain qualities.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Horf."
+I think this is related to angry moms.